TSASPC/node-occ/README.md

 OpenCascade nodejs extension for solid modeling.

 # ---- NOTICE ------
-Module is being refactored for 7.5.0 Updates from OpenCASCADE Library
+Module has been slightly refactored for 7.5.0 Updates from OpenCASCADE Library

 # Current Work: